Oeyvind/partikkel_fm/README.md

 To run synthesis of the two types of fm feedback run: python generate_and_compare.py soundfilename
 The first argument sets the initial file name of the generated sound file (appended differently for the two different synthesis models)
+The script will display a spectrogram of both generated sound files, and also a zoomed in audio waveform snippet at regular time intervals (0.5 seconds by default).

 Synthesis parameters can be set from the python command, for example like: python generate_and_compare.py soundfile hpfq=1